Seized drugs sent for analysis

-A tip-off has led to the discovery of drugs hidden inside old batteries at a factory in Lami.
+A tip-off has led to the discovery of drugs hidden inside old batteries at a factory in Lami yesterday.

 Police Commissioner Rusiate Tudravu confirms that 26 clear bags containing white crystal-like substances were found during a police patrol at Pacific Batteries.